 All of us have a guilty secret lurking somewhere in our homes.
 It hides behind a closed door, and rarely receives any visitors.
-The things in there have been there for years, yet nobody has used them or even looked at them.
+The things there have been there for years, yet nobody has used them, looked at them or even thought to discover more about them.
 They sit there, waiting.
 They’re there because you convinced yourself they would come in handy one day.
 But they haven’t and they won’t.
 They’re just blocking up your spare room!

 Now is as good a time as any to get started with a clear out.
 Just think of all the things you could do with that space.
 It might be a spare room or a garage or a loft or a basement.
 But you can’t use it if it’s blocked up with old junk that you wish you hadn’t bought.
 You’ll struggle to sell your house if the room isn’t dressed for use.
 Space is precious so don’t give it away to things that are of no use to you.
 Clear it all out and let’s find a purpose for that space!